 Reply

 • Even if Microsoft continued to update Windows 10, older computers would still eventually become incompatible.
-For example, the fingerprint reader on my laptop died because of a Windows update.
+For example, the fingerprint reader on my laptop died because of a Windows 10 feature update.
 This can happen to any component, or an update could require more RAM or a component that hadn’t been necessary or even in existence before.
 Those changes would have come whether Microsoft changed the number of their OS or not.
 It all because of technological advancement.

 Reply